ebucis/TS_PLAT_API/README.md

 This project allows to access Tradestation Data through the GlobalDictionary.
 Thank you to JohnR@TS for providing the Global dictionary example used to create this.

-The python code must be run together with an EasyLanguage indicator that acts as a proxy.
+The python code must be run together with an EasyLanguage indicator that acts as a proxy (see TS_files).

 Please use at your own risk.
 It is still work in progress and relies heavily in COM objects where improper shutdown can lead to TS platform uninteded consequences.